openhie/openinfoman/README.md

 Reference Implementation of InfoManager actor in Care Services Discovery (CSD) using RESTXQ.

 This is currently being tested on BaseX.
-Simply copy/link the files under repo/ to the corresponding directory in basex.
-Same for webapp/.
+Simply copy/link the files under:

-Endpoints:
+- repo/
+- webapp/
+- test_docs/

+Start BaseX HTTP and you will have these endpoints:
 - http://localhost:8984/CSD/careServicesRequest
 - http://localhost:8984/CSD/careServicesRequest/test